Active Matter as a framework for living systems-inspired Robophysics: Learning from living systems: collective behaviour

 \section{Learning from living systems: collective behaviour}

 Living systems achieve collective functionality not via a central control, but via local interactions which generate robust and adaptable group behavior \cite{Hauser1997,Gillam2011}.
 Across length-scales, organisms actively consume energy to remain out of equilibrium and thereby dynamically respond to environmental cues \cite{wang2015one}.
-For example, cytoskeletal filaments continuously assemble and disassemble to enable dynamic cell shape changes \cite{fletcher2010cell}, while flocks of birds or schools of fish reorganize within fractions of a second to conserve energy or evade predators \cite{Marchetti2013,couzin2005effective,portugal2014upwash}.
-The unifying principle is that coordinated responses emerge from simple, local rules of sensing and interaction, yet giving rise to collective resilience and adaptability.
+Ranging from the micro to the macroscale, bacteria form dense swarms to withstand exposure to antibiotics \cite{ButlerPNAS2010}, undergoing self-sustained active turbulence relevant for fluid mixing and molecular transport \cite{DunkelPRL2013,WensinkPNAS2012,SokolovPRL2012} , cytoskeletal filaments continuously assemble and disassemble to enable dynamic cell shape changes \cite{fletcher2010cell}, while flocks of birds or schools of fish reorganize within fractions of a second to conserve energy or evade predators \cite{Marchetti2013,couzin2005effective,portugal2014upwash}.
+The unifying principle among all these systems is that coordinated responses emerge from simple, local rules of sensing and interaction, yet giving rise to collective resilience and adaptability.

-Efficient robot swarms rely on fundamental processes-communication, coordination, cooperation, collaboration, and, at times, competition \cite{prorok2021}, to achieve collective goals.
+Efficient robot swarms should rely on fundamental processes-communication, coordination, cooperation, collaboration, and, at times, competition \cite{prorok2021}, to achieve collective goals.
 Algorithms based on these tasks have already achieved remarkable results in controlled experimental environments with a limited number of individuals in the swarm (fewer than ten).
 The following sections discuss each of these aspects and their relevance to collective robotic behavior.